LTAC-Global/TBX_test_files/README.md

 # These are test files
 These files are intended to show how to validate TBX files from different dialects.
 At each level, there is a file that is valid and a file that should be rejected by that dialect's schema.
-The demonstrated dialects are TBX-Core, TBX-Min, and TBX-Basic, which are detailed [on the TBX website](https://www.tbxinfo.net/tbx-modules/).
+The demonstrated dialects are TBX-Min and TBX-Basic, which are detailed [on the TBX website](https://www.tbxinfo.net/tbx-modules/).
+There are also files specifically for validation against the TBX core structure, as well as one for general XML well-formedness.

 To validate any TBX file, you will need to have either core_schema.rng or core_schema.xsd downloaded.
 This ReadMe uses core_schema.rng, but either should work fine.
 Both of these files, as well as min_schema.sch and basic_schema.sch, will soon be posted in a location that will be referenced here.